What to Eat in Seoul | 4 Super Fresh Foods to Try in Spring

 Sweet, sweet strawberries | 딸기

 If you’re wondering what fruit to eat in Seoul during spring, look no further than the beautiful strawberry.
-Korean strawberries are incredibly sweet, smell amazing, and are an excellent source of vitamin C. You literally won’t be able to resist eating them.
+Korean strawberries are incredibly sweet, smell amazing, and they’re even an excellent source of vitamin C. You literally won’t be able to resist eating them.

 In Korea, this lovely red (false) fruit is grown in greenhouses from December to June, but they’re at their flavour peak from February to April.